The Traveler Who Keeps Coming Back to Mexico

 Travel has always been my escape from the rat race — and honestly, I enjoy the planning almost as much as being there.
 Researching destinations, mapping routes, finding that perfect colonial town or hidden cenote.
 Mexico grabbed me on my first visit and hasn't let go since.

 I'm not a travel blogger.
-I work in healthcare IT.
+I have a regular tech day job.
 But Mexico keeps pulling me back, and I finally decided to put everything I've learned into something useful — a site with real practical knowledge, honest prices in MXN and USD, video content from the places we've actually been, and an AI trip planner built from our years of on-the-ground experience.

 Why You Can Trust Scott's Advice

-- 15+ trips across Central Mexico, Oaxaca, the Yucatan, and the Pacific Coast
+- Multiple trips across Central Mexico, Oaxaca, the Yucatan, and the Pacific Coast

 - 40+ countries traveled — Mexico is the one we keep returning to